ry-v1/Notes/100 SQL Server Mistakes and How to Avoid Them.md

   - External fragmentation refers to pages being out of order, which can damage performance.
   - External fragmentation only causes a performance issue for index scans.
 Index seeks are not impacted.

   - Good page splits occur when pages are allocated at the end of an index.
   - Bad page splits occur when pages are allocated in the middle of the index and data needs to be moved to the new page.
 These page splits cause increased I/O and performance penalties.

+  - An index seek starts at the root level of the B-tree and traverses all levels until it finds the required row.
+  - An index scan reads the leaf level of an index until it reaches the end of the data it is searching for.
+  - An index loop uses a nonclustered index to perform a filter or aggregation and then looks up further data from the clustered index or heap.
+  - Seek, scan, and lookup ratios can be determined by using the sys.dm_db_index_usage_stats dynamic management view (DMV).
+  - Do not reorganize indexes to fix page density.
+Reorganizing indexes only fills pages up to the level of FILLFACTOR.
+It does not reduce density to the level of FILLFACTOR.
+We should rebuild indexes instead.
+  - Avoid aggregating fragmentation statistics from sys.dm_db_index_physical_stats.
+Instead, focus on the leaf-level data.
+  - Not rebuilding indexes will have an impact on index scans and therefore query performance.
+If a database is 24/7, use online index rebuilds.
+  - Do not rebuild all indexes indiscriminately.
+Only rebuild indexes that require it based on fragmentation statistics.
+  - Do not update statistics after rebuilding indexes, as this can result in worse statistics.
+  - In the majority of cases, automatically updating statistics is good enough.
+  - If you decide to update statistics, consider the tradeoff against plan recompilation.
+  - Depending on the query performance tradeoff against a maintenance window, consider MAXDOP for index rebuilds.
+  - If you are suffering from last page insert contention, consider using OPTIMIZE_FOR_SEQUENTIAL_KEY.
+  - If you need to perform bulk load operations, consider disabling nonclustered indexes on the target table to improve write performance.
+  - Do not rely too heavily on tools such as Database Engine Tuning Advisor.
+You can use them as a guide, but you must layer them with your own business knowledge.
+  - Columnstore indexes organize pages around columns instead of rows.
+  - Consider using columnstore indexes on large fact tables to improve the performance of analytical queries.